xiix0/scam/README.md

-You will soon forget this.
+You will be divorced within a year.